gravitational/teleport/rfd/0096-securing-docker-images.md

 >     a dependency, and
 >  5. is updated to resolve any discovered vulnerabilities in a timely fashion.

-For the purposes of this discussion, a "timely fashion" for updates is as the Teleport Vulnerability Management Policy:
+For the purposes of this discussion, a "timely fashion" for updates is as per the Teleport Vulnerability Management Policy:

    | Severity | Resolution time |
    |----------|---------------|